jfking50/jfking50.github.io/_pages/home.md

   overlay_color: "#000"
   overlay_filter: "0.75"
   overlay_image: /assets/splash/white_sands.png
-excerpt: "This site is a home I made for some data analysis weekend projects to live (and to get some experience building a website)."
+excerpt: "This site is a home I made for some data analysis weekend projects to live and to get some experience building a website."
 intro:
   - excerpt: "The blog posts are either R or Python scripts that cobble together code I either wrote myself or, as is often the case, borrowed from one of the many more talented people who are kind enough to share their knowledge online.
 Be aware that *there are almost certainly errors* lurking about my scripts.
 If you find one, kindly leave a comment."
 feature_row: